7Sion7/forum/README.md

 # Forum Project

-This project is a forum, users can sign up, create and like posts, as well as comment on them and like the comments, and the posts can be text, or images or GIFs.
+This project is a forum, users can sign up, create and like posts, as well as comment on them and like the comments, the posts can be text, or images or GIFs.

 Development: